Skip to next element

 • Myth 2: "You can just cover the alarm with a sock."
 This is dangerous and often illegal.
 Never tamper with safety equipment.
 In many jurisdictions and hotel policies, covering a smoke detector is a serious violation that can result in immediate eviction or fines.

 • Myth 3: "Only cheap alarms are triggered by vapes."
 The opposite is often true.
-High-end, sensitive photoelectric systems are actually more likely to detect vapor than older, less maintained units.
+High-end, sensitive photoelectric systems and multi-criteria smoke detectors are actually more likely to detect vapor than older, less maintained units.

 Conclusion